WhatPumpkin/Sburb/README.md

 This is a slightly modified version of the SBURB engine.
 It has no affiliation with the original developers and is exclusively intended to provide a slightly more usable version of the engine in the modern day.

+This project currently includes:
+- Minor fixes.
+- Improved instructions.
-This project currently includes some minor fixes, improved instructions, all necessary files for the "social" dialog type, as well as a functional "production.bat" file for Windows users.
+- All necessary files for the "social" dialog type
+- A functional production method for Windows users.
+- The ability to change the length of the idle and walking animation for characters.

 ## Development